anant248/hybrid-dfs/README.md

 ## Project Status

-**In Progress** — MP4-G76 is now complete as part of the ECE 428 coursework.
+**Completed** — MP4-G76 is now complete as part of the ECE 428 coursework.
 Bug reports and suggestions are welcome.